son-iOS/SSUIiOS/README.md

 SSUI can support dark mode, all you need to do is supply the colors for it.
 If not found, it will use the light mode colors as default.

+**SSUI does use a few functionalities from iOS 14, so if you're setting your project to target iOS 13, and something doesn't work, please go to my code to see if I have any check for version before report and issue**

 ## How to use
 To install SSUI to your project, add this to your Podfile:
 ```